riotrogerriot/CSTAR_Supercell_Appalachians_Modeling/Scripts/Figure_Generation/README_Figure_Generation.md

 6).
 CSTAR_Modeling_Init_Snding_PanelPlot_(Fig_3).py
 A script that uses the initial conditions model output files for each composite environment to generate a summary panel plot figure of all model background fields from Purpura et al. (2023) that were utilized in this study.

+7). terrain_induced_perturbations_from_BS_with_FrH_(Figs7-8).py
+A script used to analyze the base-state environment and computer 4-hr perturbation values of CAPE, CIN, SRH, and mountain Froude Number (FrH).
+Script includeds logic to choose between IDTRN and RLTRN, along with the modified hodograph IDTRN simulations (MOD).
+Requires model output files to run which were to large to include in the repository and are available upon request.

 # References